Search waiting | Matsusada Precision

 As a bonus, another small story.
 We wrote above that "megabytes are 1,048,576 (220) bytes".
 At this time, every three digits are separated by ", (comma)".
 In Japan, we often see such notations, including bookkeeping, but there are differences in this writing style depending on the country.

 In any case, keep in mind that the characters used for delimiters are not universal in Japan.
-Especially when using currency, mistakes in commas and periods can lead to serious damage, so it is necessary to confirm which unit and which delimiter the other party is using before making a transaction.
+Especially when using currency, mistakes in commas and periods can lead to significant errors, so it is necessary to confirm which unit and which delimiter the other party is using before making a transaction.

 Reference (Japanese site)